 Orders will automatically reduce the inventory

-The inventory transaction will automatically occur when the order has been placed.
 Product orders that use a Price Break pricing engine will use the quantity entered as the Quantity of UOM, assign a UOM of "Each", and a Quantity per UOM as "1".
 Orders using a pricing calculator will be similar, with the Q1 value being used as the Quantity of UOM.

-Knowledge Base articles related to Inventory
+Knowledge Base Articles Related to Inventory